yKicchan/generate-directory-listing-action/README.md

 ### Customize Appearance

-You can load additional CSS to customize the appearance of the generated index.html.
+You can load additional CSS to customize the appearance of the generated `index.html`.

+> [!warning]
+> To ensure your customizations are applied correctly, please pin the version completely.
+> Example: `uses: yKicchan/generate-directory-listing-action@v1.0.0`
+> The HTML structure may change with version updates.

 ```yml
 - name: Generate Directory listing